-Medically Necessary Health Care Services

-In administering benefits on behalf of the Plan, We determine whether services, procedures, supplies or visits are Medically Necessary.
+Medically Necessary Health Care Services - In administering benefits on behalf of the Trust, We determine whether services, procedures, supplies or visits are Medically Necessary.
 Only Medically Necessary services (except as otherwise provided in this Benefits Booklet), procedures, supplies or visits are Covered Services.
 Our medical policy uses current standards of practice and evaluates medical equipment, treatment and interventions with an evidence-based review of scientific literature.
 As medical technology is often changing, We also create or update policies to address new medications, devices and procedures.
 We review and update Our medical behavioral health and pharmaceutical policies on a regular basis.
 Those policies are considered part of this Benefits Booklet.
 In evaluating new technology and whether to consider it as eligible for coverage under Our policies, We consider peer-reviewed medical literature, consultations with Doctors, Specialists and other health care professionals, policies and procedures of government agencies and study results showing the impact of the new technology on long-term health.

-Experimental/Investigational and/or Cosmetic Procedures

-In administering benefits on behalf of the Plan, We will not pay for any services, procedures, surgeries or supplies that We consider Experimental/Investigational and/or cosmetic.
-Additionally We will not pay for complications arising from any services, procedures, surgeries or supplies that we consider Experimental/Investigational and/or cosmetic; except for services covered in conjunction with clinical trials as required by law.
+Experimental/Investigational and/or Cosmetic Procedures - In administering benefits on behalf of the Trust, We will not pay for any services, procedures, surgeries or supplies that We consider Experimental/Investigational and/or cosmetic.
+Additionally We will not pay for complications arising from any services, procedures, surgeries or supplies that we consider Experimental/Investigational and/or cosmetic.

-Even if Medically Necessary and not Experimental or Investigational and/or cosmetic, a service might not be covered.
+Even if Medically Necessary and not Experimental or Investigational, and/or cosmetic, a service might not be covered.
 The benefits, exclusions and limitations of your coverage take priority over medical policy.